fadyabirached/self-supervised-monocular-depth-perception/README.md

   - optional contrastive consistency

 #### Inference logic
-- The trained depth model predicts a depth map from the camera image.
+- The depth model predicts a depth map from the camera image.
 - The depth map is divided into regions:
   - left
   - center